asubramaniyan/website/content/post/post-1/index.md

 ### 1. Data pipeline for company name:

-The company profile dataframe contained three features for the name of the company: display name, fully qualified name and company name.
+The company profile data set had three features for the name of the company: display name, fully qualified name and company name.

-	Python code here to show display name is redundant

 From analysis it was clear that the feature 'display name' is a redudant feature, and thus, it was removed.
 The other two name features are retained as they provide varied information.

+	Python code here to show display name is redundant

 After feature selection, the data is converted into vector using TF-IDF vectorization with character embedding.
 There are duplicates in the dataset because of spelling error, that I chose to perform character embedding.
 Also, lot of companies has ‘ltd’ and ‘Co’ at the end and TF-IDF gives less importance to that.

 Finally to find duplicate names in the dataset, cosine similarity is chosen.
 Note that the char embedding resulted in 300K+ features, where Euclidean distance will fail.